Imayowadavid/Maven-Market-Transactions-Analysis-using-PowerBI-/README.md

 ***
 **Introduction**
 ***
-    -To carry out the task on the introductory section on the Project Instructions file i uploaded and recommend a data driven decision that is rational enough to improve productivity.-
+    To carry out the task on the introductory section on the Project Instructions file i uploaded and recommend a data driven decision that is rational enough to improve productivity.
 ***
 **Data sourcing**
 ***